 ALS Upgrade (ALS-U) Project Director Dave Robin gave a progress report, detailing the installation of key components like the accumulator ring and radiofrequency (rf) cavities.
 He highlighted the complexity of executing the upgrade while maintaining ongoing operations, emphasizing the importance of careful coordination and risk management.
 Robin also outlined the timeline for the upcoming “dark time,” a critical period currently scheduled for June 2026, when the facility will pause operations to complete the upgrade.
 ALS Deputies Ashley White and Andreas Scholl followed, sharing their strategic vision for the ALS science program.
 They emphasized the need to balance the research portfolio while investing in cutting-edge instrumentation and data technologies post-upgrade.
 They stressed the importance of collaboration between ALS staff and the user community in shaping the facility’s direction and ensuring it remains a leader in scientific research.
 White emphasized the value of the input received from the Visioning Workshops of the 2023 User Meeting in prioritizing the major scientific challenges and opportunities that the upgraded facility could address.
 The ALS Science Visioning Workshops Report details the outcomes of those workshops.

 Department of Energy (DOE) Acting Associate Deputy Director for Science Programs Andy Schwartz focused on the broader strategic goals and priorities of DOE’s Basic Energy Sciences program in his DOE update.
 He discussed ongoing efforts to balance increased funding in the fiscal year 2024 enacted budget across facility operations, research programs, and new construction projects, emphasizing the importance of these investments in maintaining the competitiveness of US scientific infrastructure.
-He highlighted key initiatives and programs, such as the RENEW and FAIR: important programs that broaden participation in DOE-supported research.
+He highlighted key initiatives and programs, such as RENEW and FAIR: important programs that broaden participation in DOE-supported research.
 Schwartz expressed optimism for the future, noting that the ongoing efforts and initiatives would ensure that the DOE’s facilities, including the ALS, remain at the forefront of scientific innovation.

 Shirley Award winner Kevin Wilson followed with a fascinating discussion on aerosols in urban settings with “Probing the Multiphase Chemistry of Aerosols using Synchrotron Radiation.”
 A lively poster slam followed, with ALS staff Dula Parkinson, Ashley White, Warren Holcomb, and Andrea Taylor joining El Cerrito High School Band members to kick off the slam with their rendition of Johnny Cash’s “Ring of Fire.”
 Four plenary talks followed, with Emily Graham of Pacific Northwest National Laboratory on “The Molecular Observation Network (MONet): Enabling Molecular and Microscale Mechanistic Understanding of Soil Organic Matter Processes,” B.V.
-Venkatar Prasad of Baylor College of Medicine on “Human Noroviruses—Role of Conformational Plasticity Entry and Antibody Neutralization,” Iryna Zenyuk of UC Irvine on the “Use of Synchrotron X-Ray Computed Tomography and X-Ray Diffraction to Study Electrochemical Hydrogen Technologies.”
-Musa Ahmed of Berkeley Lab closed out the plenary session with “Probing Complex Chemistry at the Molecular Level with Vibrational Spectroscopy and X-Ray Tools.”
+Venkatar Prasad of Baylor College of Medicine on “Human Noroviruses—Role of Conformational Plasticity Entry and Antibody Neutralization,” Iryna Zenyuk of UC Irvine on the “Use of Synchrotron X-Ray Computed Tomography and X-Ray Diffraction to Study Electrochemical Hydrogen Technologies,” and Musa Ahmed of Berkeley Lab with “Probing Complex Chemistry at the Molecular Level with Vibrational Spectroscopy and X-Ray Tools.”
 Day 1 concluded with a reception in which participants met with the meeting’s exhibitors and sponsors.

 Day 2 focused on career talks and workshops, beginning with a celebration of award winners.
 Swarup China from Pacific Northwest National Laboratory delivered the Early Career Award talk, highlighting his innovative research with “Chemical Imaging of Atmospheric Particles.”